Macrometacorp/docs/docs/cep/query-guide/functions/str/contains.md

 SELECT str:contains('21 products are produced by gdn currently', 'gdn') AS containsGdn;
 ```

-The `containsExample` demonstrates the use of the `contains()` function to check if a given string contains a specified substring.
+The `containsExample` demonstrates the use of the `str:contains()` function to check if a given string contains a specified substring.
 In this example, the input string is '21 products are produced by gdn currently', and the substring to check for is 'gdn'.
 The function returns `true` because the input string contains the specified substring.

 ## Example 2